Dream on Monkey Mountain: Synopsis

-After another short epigraph by Franz Fanon, Makak wakes up in a jail cell again.
+After another short epigraph by Frantz Fanon, Makak wakes up in a jail cell again.
 Lestrade wakes him, along with Tigre and Souris, who notice that Makak has money and decide to rob him.
 They convince Makak to kill Lestrade, and Makak agrees.
 He feigns illness and then, using a hidden dagger, stabs Lestrade.
 Makak releases his fellow prisoners, and they escape into the forest.
 Lestrade recovers—his wound is only minor—and gives chase.
 In the forest, Makak’s behavior becomes erratic.
 He promises to take Tigre and Souris to Africa and make them generals.
 Makak leads the others into hiding when they hear Lestrade approach.
 Becoming increasingly distraught, Lestrade repents his sins and joins Makak’s quest.
 Makak has also convinced Souris, who now also wishes to go to Africa with him.
 Only Tigre refuses when given the chance to accompany them.
 In response, Lestrade stabs Tigre.
 The others leave for Africa, where the Corporal announces that he will enforce the law on behalf of Makak.

 A crowd carries Makak into an African court as a conquering king.
 Lestrade leads the calls for praise, and the crowd responds jubilantly, but Makak is not happy: He sees himself as a hollow ghost of his old self.
 Lestrade calls prisoners before the king.
 The first is a list of historical white people, many of whom are already dead.
 They are condemned for being white and written out of history as punishment.
 Next, Moustique is dragged before the court and accused of betraying Makak’s dream.
 Though he pleads with Makak, claiming that Makak has grown mad, old, and blind as king, Makak looks away.
 Moustique is taken away to be executed.
 Finally, the apparition of the white woman is brought forth.
 Lestrade demands her execution as she is a temptation.
 He hands Makak a sword.
 Makak insists on privacy, and, when everyone leaves, he executes the apparition.

 In the Epilogue, the dream has ended, and Makak is once again in his jail cell.
 This time, when Lestrade asks him his name, he answers that he is Felix Hobain.
 He accepts his identity and, when Moustique arrives, Makak and Moustique return happily to Monkey Mountain.